-1. Strengthen the monitoring of wild populations and harvesting in Bolivia: The development of a series of management plans has already produced more reliable data on the species.
-However, it is important to ensure a comprehensive monitoring program to follow the implementation of these management plans, and to make corrections through an adaptive management approach.

-- 2. Reassessment and implementation of a management program in Paraguay: Following the self-imposition of a CITES moratorium on Paraguay in 2003 a reassessment of the Paraguay National Program and the design of a reliable monitoring program for harvesting of wild C. yacare are considered important to ensure the sustainable use of the species, specially now that the partial lifting of the moratorium is ready to start.
+- 1. Strengthen the monitoring of wild populations and harvesting in Bolivia.
+The development of a series of management plans has already produced more reliable data on the species.
+However, it is important to ensure comprehensive monitoring programs to follow the implementation of these plans, and to make corrections through an adaptive management approach.
+This should include follow up on pilot communal breeding centers - 2.
+Reassessment and implementation of a management program in Paraguay.
+Following the self-imposition of a CITES moratorium on Paraguay in 2003 a reassessment of the Paraguay National Program and the design of a reliable monitoring program for harvesting of wild C. yacare are considered important to ensure the sustainable use of the species, especially now that the partial lifting of the moratorium was implemented.
 Even though Paraguayan C. yacare populations do not depend on a management program for their conservation, a weak management program could affect those populations and other programs for the species in the region. - 3.
-Study of Caiman systematics: The aim is to clarify the complex taxonomic situation of C. yacare, develop a map with boundaries for the various caiman populations and to characterize their phylogeography.
+Study of Caiman systematics.
+The aim is to clarify the complex taxonomic situation of C. yacare, develop a map with boundaries for the various caiman populations and to characterize their phylogeography.
 If an arbitrary geographic definition is maintained, a zone with a low density of caimans should be selected as the limit to reduce the problem of individuals changing taxa as they cross the line.
-For enforcement purposes, it would be useful to be able to distinguish the taxon via observable meristic characteristics that can be seen in commercial skins, even if this results in two taxa co-existing in the same population in some areas.
+For enforcement purposes, it would be useful to be able to distinguish the taxon via observable meristic characteristics that can be seen in commercial skins, even if this results in two taxa co-existing in the same population in some areas areas (as is probably the case in the border between Peru and Bolivia).
 Studies of morphological and genetic variation in Brazil and others countries should clarify the issues in the near future.